 If you are struggling to pay energy bills contact your local authority

 The Household Support Fund was launched by the UK Government in October 2021 to support households who may struggle to keep warm this winter.
-The fund runs until April 2022.
+The Government announced in their Spring Statement, that an extra £500m of funding will be made available to the Household Support Fund, bringing it up to £1bn.
 It helps with the cost of essentials (e.g., clothing, energy, food), and the funds are allocated by your local authority.

 Call or check your local authority webpages for further information on how to apply if you are eligible.